What really is fearful parenting? Have you ever wondered whether you might be engaging with it?

 Remember that song Because Of You by singer Kelly Clarkson?
 It may be a lover-related song, but that pretty much sums up your kid’s future dilemma when she grows up under overprotective tutelage.

-Experts say that when we are incredibly protective of our kids, we limit their exposure to acute stress, something they need to develop their decision-making abilities and their risk-taking skills.
-Furthermore, studies show that acute stress factor in brain building and the development of social behaviors.
+Experts say that with paranoia, we limit their exposure to acute stress, something they need to develop their decision-making abilities and their risk-taking skills.
+Furthermore, studies show that acute stress factor in brain-building and the development of social behaviors.
 If you limit your kids’ exposure to it, they’ll most likely grow anti-social and hyper-aggressive.

-- Paranoid parenting opens kids up to bullying.
-Bullies are most likely to target kids who are very dependent on their parents, a result of being overly protective.
+- It opens kids up to bullying.
+Bullies are most likely to target kids who are very dependent on their parents, as a result of delusion.
 Their peers see them as misfits and abnormal making them vulnerable targets.

-- Remember this: being vigilant and alert don’t equal to being paranoid.
+- Remember this: being vigilant and alert is different.
 Paranoia is fear that’s bigger than the real thing, a warped-up worry.
 Know your concerns and keep them in perspective.
-You should also be aware that news portals tend to sensationalize news, make them appear larger than they seem.
+You should also be aware that news portals tend to sensationalize the news, and make them appear larger than they seem.

 - Allow your kids a sense of freedom.
 We have to loosen our reins on our children as they go because, eventually, they’ll leave us to live lives of their own.
 Don’t prolong the inevitable.

-- Lastly, If you believe your fears are becoming excessive, talk to someone about it.
+- Lastly, If your fears are becoming excessive, talk to someone about it.
 It could be your church pastor, or you could go to a therapist.
 If you’re wary of physical counseling, you can seek help online through therapy websites like BetterHelp.
 Don’t burden your kids with baseless fears that they can bring with them when they grow up.
-Don’t let your parenting paranoia affect and hurt them.
+Don’t let your delusion affect and hurt them.

 “Parenting is a balancing act.
-There is not a playbook that can tell us exactly what to do on every step of the parenting journey.
-We want to avoid doing things for them that they can (or should) do themselves,” reminded Mike Brooks, PhD.
+There is not a playbook that can tell us exactly what to do at every step of the journey.
+We want to avoid doing things for them that they can (or should) do themselves,” reminded Mike Brooks, Ph.D.
 “While we want to help them succeed, we have to be careful not to live vicariously through them.”